Medicare Telehealth Update: New In-Person Visit Rules Effective January 2026

 3. Note in each client’s chart why an in-person visit may not be appropriate or feasible, if applicable.

-Even if you’ve transitioned to a fully remote practice, you’ll still need a way to meet in person to satisfy the Medicare rule.
+Even if you’ve transitioned to a fully remote practice, you’ll still need a way to conduct required in-person visits to satisfy the Medicare rule.
 This could include:

-If you continue seeing a Medicare client via telehealth without meeting the in-person requirement, you may have to issue an Advance Beneficiary Notice (ABN) and treat the session as cash-pay, since Medicare may not reimburse it.
+If you cannot meet Medicare’s in-person requirements, you may have to issue an Advance Beneficiary Notice (ABN) and treat the session as cash-pay, since Medicare may not reimburse it.

 Preparing Your Practice

-Given the uncertainty and administrative complexity, here are a few proactive steps to take now:
+Even with enforcement delayed until 2028, here are a few proactive steps to plan now:

 3. Update your Medicare enrollment to include any new practice locations or in-home services.
 For guidance, see the following PECOS Enrollment Tutorials: